devtut/generate/docs/python/decorators.md

 ```

-Note that a function decorated with a class decorator will no longer be considered a &quot;function&quot; from type-checking perspective:
+Note that a function decorated with a class decorator will no longer be considered a =function= from type-checking perspective:

 ```
 import types